-Some adults need help to carry out every day activities, it may be because you have general health problems or a physical or learning disability, and it could be because you have hearing or sight problems or because you are simply getting older and finding life a bit more difficult.
-Daily tasks like getting washed and dressed can be difficult for some but in some cases you just need help with getting out and about, going to the gym, the pictures or even just down to the pub.
+Some adults need help to carry out everyday activities, it may be because you have general health problems or a physical or learning disability, and it could be because you have hearing or sight problems or because you are simply getting older and finding life a bit more difficult.
+Daily tasks like getting washed and dressed can be difficult for some but in some cases, you just need help with getting out and about, going to the gym, to the pictures or even just down to the pub.

-Personal assistants can be employed by you the customer or a family member/representative, not Derby City Council or Blue Sky Brokers (Disability Direct).
+Personal assistants can be employed by you the customer or a family member or representative, not Derby City Council.

 The primary role of the Disclosure and Barring Service (previously known as the Criminal Records Bureau) is to help employers make safer recruitment decisions by identifying candidates who may be unsuitable for certain work, especially that involve children or vulnerable adults.